yjg30737/pyqt-imageai-gui/README.md

-Using PyQt5 GUI to show imageAI semantic segmentation result
+Using PyQt5 GUI to show imageAI object detection result

 ## Requirements
 * PyQt5>=5.14
-* imageai (for using semantic segmentation)
+* imageai (for using object detection)
 * requests (for downloading models from remote server)

 ## How to Install